-5.3 Outcome Prediction
+5.3 Outcome prediction

-For the outcome prediction, in order to facilitate comparison and remain consistent with previous work on outcome prediction, we transform each event log into different event logs [44].
-For example, we transform $BPIC\2012$ event log to $BPIC\2012\Accepted$ , $BPIC\2012\Cancelled$ , and $BPIC\2012\Declined$ .
+For the outcome prediction, in order to facilitate comparison and remain consistent with previous work on outcome prediction, we transform each event log into different event logs (Teinemaa et al., 2019a).
+For example, we transform BPIC\2012 event log to BPIC\2012\Accepted, BPIC\2012\Cancelled, and BPIC\2012\Declined.

-The $R{Acc}$ and $R{F1}$ of both LSTM and XGboost methods that are trained for prediction of outcome using sampled training data is presented in Table 11 and Table 12, respectively.
+The $R{Acc}$ and $R{F1}$ of both LSTM and XGboost methods that are trained for prediction of outcome using sampled training data is presented in Tables 11 and 12, respectively.
 The results indicate that, in many cases, we are able to improve the accuracy of the outcome prediction algorithms.
-Specifically, using Unique strategy for sampling the traces for $BPIC_2012_Accepted$ event log leads to considerable improvement for both LSTM and XGB methods.
+Specifically, using Unique strategy for sampling the traces for BPIC\2012\Accepted event log leads to considerable improvement for both LST M and XGB methods.
+Unlike the other two applications, i.e., the next activity and the remaining time prediction, even by oversampling some event logs, e.g., log10, we can obtain results similar to the cases in which the whole training event logs are used.